DanielDaCosta/HeartDisease-Classification/README.md

 For the activation functions, the inputs range were basically between -1 and 1 (some values were higher due to standardization) and for that the 'tanh' function was chosen.
 Since it was a classification problem a 'sigmoid' was used in output layer.

-To prevent overfitting methods such as: Droup out and L1 and L2 Regularization, were used, but the result wasn't good enough, due to the small neural network configuration (only 7 neurons in each layer).
+To prevent overfitting methods such as: Droup out and L1 and L2 Regularization, were used, but the result was not good enough, due to the small neural network configuration (only 7 neurons in each layer).
 The best result was obtained using the early stopping method.
 The model efficiency was measured using accuracy metric.